 iMovie gives you the option to add background music to your iMovie project.
-With a little bit background music, you can make your videos seems more professional.
+With a little bit background music, you can make your videos seem more professional.
 Follow this iMovie tutorial on how to add background music to iMovie to enhance your videos instantly.

-Step 1.
-Build a project
+Step 1: Build a Project

 After finding the music you want to add as background, now it comes to add background music to videos and project in iMovie.

 To add background music to iMovie project, simply drag and drop it to your project, making sure you don't drag it over a clip.
 Release the mouse button when you see the green Add (+) symbol to add background music to iMovie project.
 The added background music is in green, showing it is the background music clip, and it begins at the start of your iMovie project.